Stop Sitting on the Gator: Up Your SEO or Amazon Will Eat You

 Comment on my LinkedIn update about relying on Amazon to sell

 Businesses that sell on Amazon need to stop sitting on the gator.
 That doesn’t mean stop selling on Amazon.
-It means step up your digital marketing game so that you’re prepared for the worst.
+It means stepping up your digital marketing game so that you’re prepared for the worst.

-By embracing Amazon, we gave them popularity, reach, links and rankings — and all the power that comes with it.
+By embracing Amazon, we gave them popularity, reach, links, and rankings — and all the power that comes with it.
 And they now can use that power to dominate to the point of not needing us.